spakov/SilenceIsGolden/README.md

 * Sounds are patched when the day begins and when the player changes locations (i.e., moves between screens).
 Changing the configuration will not immediately stop any music that is already playing.
-* Pelican Town is eerily silent with no music playing—there are no ambient sounds there.
+* Pelican Town is eerily silent with no music playing—there are no ambient sounds there.

 ## Mod details